yalue/elf_reader/README.md

 include some useful functionality for displaying or accessing some aspects of ELF files out-of-the-box.

 This library supports both big and little-endian 32-bit ELF files for now.
-In the future, 64-bit support will probably be added.
+Support for 64-bit ELF files is in progress, but for now only basic 64-bit ELF parsing is implemented.

 Usage
 -----